jquan026/artwebsiteproject/artwebsite/README.md

 This revamp was a collaborative effort:

-- Larisse & Charles Robinson– Provided layout ideas and feedback based on the original site
+- Larisse & Charles Robinson – Provided layout ideas and feedback based on the original site
 - Alice Hua– Developer and design collaborator
 - Jenny Quan – Developer and design collaborator